Why Robots are Strolling the Aisles of Walmart

-While this makes us all warm and fuzzy inside thinking about our Walmart dividend checks that arrive in the mail every quarter (and have been increasing every year for 44 years now), it also make us extremely interested to know who is behind the technology.
-Let’s take a closer look at the company that’s freeing up Walmart associates everywhere to (say it with us everyone) focus on more value added activities.
+While this makes us all warm and fuzzy inside thinking about our Walmart dividend checks that arrive in the mail every quarter (and have been increasing every year for 44 years now), it also makes us extremely interested to know who is behind the technology.
+Let’s take a closer look at the company that’s freeing up Walmart associates everywhere to (say it with us everyone) focus on more value-added activities.

 Robots that Take Inventory